Luke Maile Player Props: Reds vs. Cardinals

 - The pitching staff for the Cardinals has a collective 8.7 K/9, which ranks 15th in MLB.

-- The Cardinals have a 4.19 team ERA that ranks 15th across all MLB pitching staffs.
+- The Cardinals have a 4.25 team ERA that ranks 17th among all MLB pitching staffs.

-- The Cardinals surrender the seventh-fewest home runs in baseball (63 total, one per game).
+- The Cardinals allow the seventh-fewest home runs in baseball (63 total, one per game).

-- Mikolas gets the start for the Cardinals, his 14th of the season.
-He is 4-2 with a 3.74 ERA and 60 strikeouts in 74 2/3 innings pitched.
+- Wainwright makes the start for the Cardinals, his seventh of the season.
+He is 2-1 with a 5.97 ERA and 19 strikeouts in 31 2/3 innings pitched.

-- His last time out was on Sunday against the Pittsburgh Pirates, when the right-hander tossed five innings, surrendering two earned runs while allowing 10 hits.
+- His most recent appearance came on Tuesday against the Texas Rangers, when the right-hander went 5 1/3 innings, surrendering three earned runs while allowing eight hits.

+- The 41-year-old has put together a 5.97 ERA and 5.4 strikeouts per nine innings in six games this season, while giving up a batting average of .326 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.